Xavier Johnson (basketball): Memphis Hustle (2024–2025)

 After going undrafted in the 2024 NBA draft, Johnson joined the Austin Spurs on October 26, 2024 before being traded to the Memphis Hustle.
 On January 10, 2025, he was waived by the Hustle.

 Rip City Remix (2025)

 On January 18, 2025, Johnson joined the Rip City Remix, but was waived six days later.

-Sioux Falls Skyforce (2025-present)
+Sioux Falls Skyforce (2025–2026)

 On February 19, 2025, the Sioux Falls Skyforce acquired Johnson from the available player pool.
+He finished the season with the team, but was not extended for the next season.